-Whether travelling for business or leisure, we all depart and arrive at the same destination at the same time of day.
-But it’s how we arrive that can make all the difference to how quickly we settle into our new time zone.
+Whether travelling for business or leisure, it’s how we arrive that can make all the difference to how quickly we settle into our new time zone.

 Here are nine of our best tips to help you arrive at your destination just that little more refreshed and relaxed.

 1. Non-stop flight

 Try to book a non-stop flight or the most direct route, to get you to your destination.
 Having to stop on the way or changing aircraft can be disruptive to our sleep patterns.

 I learnt this little trick the hard way.
 When resting, ensure your seat belt is buckled over the top of your blanket.
 This way, if the seat belt sign comes on during flight, the cabin attendants can see you are already safely buckled in and will not need to wake you.

 3. Comfortable clothing